ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ### Add genome axis

-It's weird and lack of information without the genomic location we plot.
+The figure is a bit weird and lack of information without the genomic location.

 Adding genomic location can be done automatically by Gviz through a new track `GenomeAxisTrack`.
 Also, we'd like to show which region of chromosome we are at.
-This can be done by adding another track, `IdeogramTrack` to show the chromosome ideogram.
-Note that the latter track will download cytoband data from UCSC so the given genome name should be valid.
+This can be done by adding another track, `IdeogramTrack`, to show the chromosome ideogram.
+Note that the latter track will download cytoband data from UCSC so the given genome must have a valid name.

 ```r
 itrack <- IdeogramTrack(